Luísa Diogo

-Early life and education
+Early life

-Diogo studied economics at Eduardo Mondlane University in Maputo.
-She graduated with a bachelor's degree in 1983.
-She went on to obtain a master's degree in financial economics at the School of Oriental and African Studies, University of London in 1992.
+Diogo was born on 11 April 1958 in Magoé District, Tete Province, Portuguese Mozambique as the daughter of a nurse and a housewife.
+She went to a school in Tete, studied accounting at the Commercial Institute until 1979 and got a bachelor's degree in economics from the Eduardo Mondlane University in 1983 and a master's degree in financial economics at the School of Oriental and African Studies of the University of London in 1992.